SC0-502 無料問題集「SCP Security Certified Program (SCP)」

 For three years you have worked with MegaCorp doing occasional network and security consulting.
 MegaCorp is a small business that provides real estate listings and data to realtors in several of the surrounding states.
 The company is open for business Monday through Friday from 9 am to 6 pm, closed all evenings and weekends.
 Your work there has largely consisted of advice and planning, and you have been frequently disappointed by the lack of execution and follow through from the full time staff.

-On Tuesday, you received a call from MegaCorp's HR director, "Hello, I'd like to inform you that Purple (the full time senior network administrator) is no longer with us, and we would like to know if you are interested in working with us full time."
+On Tuesday, you received a call from MegaCorp HR director, "Hello, I like to inform you that Red (the full time senior network administrator) is no longer with us, and we would like to know if you are interested in working with us full time."

 You currently have no other main clients, so you reply, "Sure, when do you need me to get going?"